cosmos72/hyperluminal-mem/README.md

 - usable on 32 bit systems, with restrictions on the dataset size (approx. 256 megabytes).

-Superluminal-DB is loosely inspired by some techniques used by [manardb](http://cl-www.msi.co.jp/projects/manardb/index.html) but it is a completely separate and independent project.
+Hyperluminal-DB is loosely inspired by some techniques used by [manardb](http://cl-www.msi.co.jp/projects/manardb/index.html) but it is a completely separate and independent project.